bsmith89/midas2-wiki/Home.md

 <!--
 TODO: Tried to rename MIDAS 2.0 as MIDAS2 everywhere.
 If it's MIDAS 2.0, then what's the next minor version?
 MIDAS 2.1?
-2.0.2?
+MIDAS 2.0 v0.1, 2.0.2?
 MIDAS2 is also cleaner to my eye and matches the program name
 -->
 MIDAS2 implements the same analyses as the original